-The Fab Island Challenge brings together local and global innovation communities to propose meaningful interventions that enrich, empower and scale Bali’s emerging regenerative economy.
+The Fab Island Challenge brought together local and global innovation communities to propose meaningful interventions that enrich, empower and scale Bali’s emerging regenerative economy.

-Teams from around the world are invited to focus and learn about a specific local initiative, propose and prototype design outputs to win seed funding for its implementation.
+Teams from around the world were invited to focus and learn about a specific local initiative, propose and prototype design outputs to win seed funding for its implementation.

-It is a key event of Bali Fab Fest, the largest gathering of digital fabrication communities, the Fab Lab Network and Fab City global initiative.
+It was a key event of Bali Fab Fest, the largest gathering of digital fabrication communities, the Fab Lab Network and Fab City global initiative.

-The challenge addresses the most pressing issues around sustainability and life systems:
+The challenge addressed the most pressing issues around sustainability and life systems:

 Waste Management